theintern/intern/docs/configuration.md

 }
 ```

-It's useful to think of Intern's loader scriptss as glue code that Intern uses
+It's useful to think of Intern's loader scripts as glue code that Intern uses
 to load configured suites within the environment.
 When Intern needs to load a
 module (i.e. a test suite) it hands off a list of these modules to the loader
 script and waits for the loading process to be handled by the loader.
 For more